Pivot / PC Hardware / 1990s

 The Decision Context

 Dell began with a simple but radical operating idea for the PC market: sell directly to customers and build systems around what they ordered.
-That was not just a cheaper route to market.
+That did more than make the route to market cheaper.
 It changed what the brand could promise.
 Instead of asking customers to choose from whatever a retailer had forecast and stocked, Dell could make configuration part of the buying experience.

 The Operating Model